security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

   -h, --help            show this help message and exit -i, --interactive     Run in interactive mode (default: False) -w WORKSPACE, --workspace WORKSPACE
-                        Workspace to use (default: burp_pro_original) -u URL, --url URL     Faraday Server URL.
-Example: http://localhost:5985 (default: http://localhost:5985)
+                        Workspace to use (default: command) -u URL, --url URL     Faraday Server URL.
+Example: http://localhost:5985 (default: http://localhost:5985) --username USERNAME
+  --password PASSWORD

 Available scripts:
-	- autoclose_vulns: Closes vulns from current workspace if a certain time has passed
 	- change_vuln_status: Changes Vulns Status (to closed)
 	- create_cred: Creates new credentials
-	- create_executive_report: Creates a new executive report in current workspace
 	- create_host: Creates a new host in current workspace
 	- create_service: Creates a new service in a specified interface
 	- create_vuln: Creates a new vulnerability
 	- create_vulnweb: Creates a new website vulnerability in a specified service
-	- create_xlsx_report: Creates a xls report from current workspace
 	- del_all_hosts: Deletes all stored hosts
 	- del_all_services_closed: Deletes all services with a non open port
 	- del_all_vulns_with: Delete all vulnerabilities matched with regex